basdirks/dragonfly/README.md

 - The enum must have at least one variant.
 - The name of an enum must be unique.
-- The name of an enum variant must be unique within an enum.
+- The name of an enum variant must be unique within the enum.

 ### EBNF